liudonghua123/elpa/README.md

 Contribute
 ----------

-As auto-header.el is distribed as part of [GNU ELPA], and therefore requires a [copyright assignment] to the [FSF], for all non-trivial code contributions.
+As auto-header.el is distributed as part of [GNU ELPA], and therefore requires a [copyright assignment] to the [FSF], for all non-trivial code contributions.